1,000+ Opportunities

 For questions, please contact BuildAmerica@dot. gov.

-Based on current listing details, eligibility includes: Public or private entities seeking to finance, design, construct, own, or operate an eligible surface transportation project may apply for TIFIA assistance.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public or private entities seeking to finance, design, construct, own, or operate an eligible surface transportation project may apply for TIFIA assistance.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program